March Madness pools: Odds of a perfect bracket

-Correctly filling out a bracket with the winners of all 63 games is an incredibly difficult task that has never been accomplished.
-Various approaches have been taken to estimate the chance of predicting a perfect bracket.
+Completing a bracket by predicting the winners of 63 games is a difficult task that has not been recorded as accomplished.
+Different methods are used to estimate the probability of a perfect bracket.

 There are 2^{63} or 9,223,372,036,854,775,808 unique combinations of winners in a 64-team bracket, meaning that without considering seed number, the odds of picking a perfect bracket are about 9.22 quintillion to 1.
 Other estimates of the chance of a perfect bracket, accounting for tournament trends (such as higher seeds typically being expected to win), have ranged from 1 in 576 quadrillion to 1 in 128 billion.
 The longest a bracket has stayed perfect is 49 games in 2019.
 The streak encompassed the entire Round of 64 and Round of 32 before the first incorrectly predicted result occurred in the Sweet 16 round.
 Of note, the 2019 tournament was marked by relatively few upsets.

 Popularity

 March Madness is one of the most popular sporting events in the United States.
 In 2023, Sports Illustrated reported that an estimated 60 to 100 million brackets are filled out each year.
 There are numerous prizes given by companies for anyone who can predict every game in the bracket, thereby increasing interest in the practice.
 Warren Buffett has publicly offered $1 billion for a perfect bracket.
+Kalshi followed suit with the same offer in 2026.
 Mainstream media outlets such as ESPN, NCAA.com, CBS Sports, Fox Sports, and MGM host free-entry tournaments online where contestants can obtain cash prizes up to $2 million.
 Employers have also noticed a change in the behavior of employees during this time: they have seen an increase in the number of sick days used, extended lunch breaks and even the rescheduling of conference calls to allow for more tournament watching.
 Many handicappers and pundits offer advice for winning one's bracket pool.